 Construction Updates | Marylhurst Commons

-Walsh Construction will begin work on Marylhurst Commons mid-September, 2022.
+Walsh Construction began work on Marylhurst Commons Affordable Housing in mid-September, 2022.
 The development will take approximately 18 months to complete.
 We expect move-ins to begin in April, 2024.
 Typical work hours are Monday – Friday from 7am to 4:30pm.
 Occasional weekend work may also be required.

 Online Construction Meeting Q&A